 We walk away of our own will hoping for a new life closer to what we left behind.
 We seek to work for meaning, to have our life’s work matter, and to be surrounded by the best.
 We look down at the hands we wash in our new jobs restroom and wish they were still caked with earth and sweat, even blood.
 We are intimate with death and see life with the eyes of someone who has seen the last light leave our friends’ corporeal forms.
 Their last breath a funeral dirge played in lonely rhythms on their voyage home.
 Our longboats fly instead of sale, carried on currents of air and thrust instead of the wild sea.
 The metal coffins draped in the bloody stripes of our flag, are a reminder that they are not alone in their sacrifice.
 The sanguine ribbons are a simple homage to this immortal fraternity.
 One of us will guard them in lonesome travel home standing watch over the sarcophagi of these American warrior kings.

-You perhaps now see why those like me are truly never happy in the occupational trappings others seem to be so satisfied with?
+You perhaps now see why those like me are truly never happy in the occupational trappings others seem to be so satisfied with.
 How can I make you understand more?
-Our experiences are so different; we are made of different metal, but could be melted down and forged for similar purpose.
-We volunteered to serve with unknown consequence, never heeding the warnings of the concerned parent or loved one.
-We served in a selfless capacity; that we should expect nothing in return, and must not give in to harsh judgements of those who did not stand with us.
+Our experiences are so different; we are made of different metals but could be melted down and forged for a similar purpose.
+We volunteered to serve with unknown consequences, never heeding the warnings of the concerned parent or loved one.
+We served in a selfless capacity; that we should expect nothing in return, and must not give in to harsh judgments of those who did not stand with us.
 We are not all meant to hold watch along the wall.
-There is a great divide that expands with every day between citizen and soldier.
+There is a great divide that expands every day between citizens and soldiers.
 I can only do the best I can to help you see what I saw and to understand the feelings and thoughts of a group that I probably have no business speaking for.

-This first appeared in The Havok Journal February 11, 2017.
+This first appeared in The Havok Journal on February 11, 2017.